tripplet/remote-shutdown/README.md

 ## Generating/Retrieving the secret

 The following command will generate a new secret and print it once.
-If the command is executed a second time a new secret will be set.
+If the command is executed a second time a new secret will be generated overwriting the old one.

     "C:\Program Files\RemoteShutdown\RemoteShutdown.exe" -t